Thursday, February 27, 2025

 as worthy of acclaim.

-To me they were nothing more than an open diary.
+To me they were nothing but an open diary.

 In time they found an audience